pzivich/zEpid/docs/Causal.rst

 such.
 Next, we specify ``sample=10000``, which samples with replacement from initial observations.
 These are used as the starting points for the Monte Carlo simulation process.
 By default, 10000 samples are used.
 A high number of samples should be used to minimize simulation error.
 Next, I wrote the optional argument ``t_max`` out.
-By default ``TimeVaryGFormula`` uses the maximum time as the stopping point for the MCMC process.
+By default ``MonteCarloGFormula`` uses the maximum time as the stopping point for the Monte-Carlo-Markov-Chain process.
 The MCMC process can be terminated at an earlier iteration point by setting ``t_max`` to the desired stopping point.
 Lastly is the ``recode`` option.
 This is similar to the ``recode`` option in ``TimeVaryGFormula.add_covariate_model``.
 This is used to change the functional form for the entrance times or other variables not included in models, but need to be updated throughout the Monte Carlo process.

 .. code:: python